A New Way to Buy Carbon Credits: The American Forest Foundation Carbon Auction

 In January, we will open the auction’s data room, and all the documents necessary for a buyer to do due diligence will be available for inspection.
 As buyers review the materials, FFCP staff will be available for calls to answer any questions.

-When the auction starts in February, removal and emission reduction credits will be available for auction, with the majority being removal credits.
+When the auction takes place on March 12-19, removal and emission reduction credits will be available for auction, with the majority being removal credits.
 Buyers will bid on four different terms:

 Volumes desired from the 2032 through 2036 issuance